stuart-knock/docs/UserGuide/UserGuide-Tutorial_Lesion_Connectivity.rst

   - Simulate data using both connectivity matrices.
 You can now use the new connectivity matrix to simulate brain activity, using the TVB `Simulator`.
     Here we choose the BOLD model with underlying FitzHugh-Nagumo equations for the local dynamics.
-We goal is to run two long simulations, one using an intact connectivity and another using the connectivity with lesions.
+The goal is to run two long simulations, one using an intact connectivity and another using the connectivity with lesions.
 Except for the connectivity matrix, all parameters are the same (including the random number generator seed).

-    - In the `Simulator` Area - central column - you can choose the long-range connectivity.
+    - In the `Simulator` area - central column - you can choose the long-range connectivity.
 Select the new connectivity matrix containing the lesions.
     - Set the local dynamic model to Fitz-Hugh Nagumo.
     - Select BOLD in Monitors.